Now streaming on:

 Garcia started his career as a writer/director who seemed keenly attuned to the human condition.
 I remember how much Roger flipped for his excellent “Nine Lives,” noting how Garcia, the son of Gabriel Garcia Marquez, “share’s his father’s appreciation of the way lives interweave and we touch each other even if we are strangers.”
 That Garcia influenced multiple episodes of “Six Feet Under” and the development of the original HBO Gabriel Byrne version of “In Treatment.”
 I kept looking for “Raymond and Ray” have the same depth, the same human unpredictability, and the same empathy.
 There are glimpses of it in McGregor’s performance and enough of it in Hawke’s to make it an easy diversion on Apple TV+ next month, but Garcia’s work lately seems more resigned to repeating familiar themes instead of digging into why we keep telling these stories.
 Or finding a way to make them feel new again.

-This review was filed from the Toronto International Film Festival.
+This review was filed from the Toronto International Film Festival on September 17th.
 It premieres on Apple TV+ on October 21st.